Drug Manufacturing & Delivery Charges in Texas

 Ultimately, Texas places great emphasis on pursuing defendants in these types of cases because law enforcement agents know that the key to shutting down drug rings is to target suppliers and producers.
 It is a much more effective strategy than going after small-time dealers and individual users.
 That means anyone who might be manufacturing or delivering controlled substances is a prime target of zealous law enforcement efforts.
 This makes hiring an attorney that much more important, as your attorney will understand the complexity of your case and can immediately begin representing you in all of the legal proceedings associated with your charges.

-Contact the Law Office of Derek W. Emmons, P.C. at (210) 702-3054 for a free, confidential consultation with San Antonio drug crime defense attorney Derek W. Emmons today.
+Contact the Emmons Law Firm, P.C. at (210) 702-3054 for a free, confidential consultation with San Antonio drug crime defense attorney Derek W. Emmons today.

 Understanding Your Charges